consulthys/node-red-contrib-logstash/README.md

 ![Logstash nodes](resources/images/palette.png)

-You can drag and drop them into the workspace on the right and visually compose your pipeline.
+You can drag and drop them into the workspace and visually compose your pipeline (aka Node-RED flow).

 ![Logstash pipeline](resources/images/pipeline.png)

-This very simple pipeline basically corresponds to the following Logstash configuration:
+This very simple pipeline basically corresponds to the following Logstash configuration, which has been automatically generated from the above pipeline/flow:

 ```
 input {